Amozaya/rock-paper-scissors/README.md

 ![CSS Validator Approved](assets/images/readme_images/css_validator.JPG)

-### Chrome Lighthouse testing
+* **JSHint**

+-I used JSHint Validator to check the JavaScript for errors.
+No erros were returned.
+The following metrics were returned:
+  * There are 9 functions in this file.
+  * Function with the largest signature take 2 arguments, while the median is 0.
+  * Largest function has 21 statements in it, while the median is 2.
+  * The most complex function has a cyclomatic complexity value of 8 while the median is 1.

 ### Manual Testing

-In this section I did some manual testing, using various mobile devices, to ensure that website is responsive and adapts to different screen sizes.
+In this section I did some manual testing, using mobile device, to ensure that website is responsive and adapts to different screen sizes.

 * **Sony mobile phone**